cockroachdb/docs/v19.2/cockroach-start.md

   <button style="width: 15%" class="filter-button" data-scope="insecure">Insecure</button>
 </div>

-To add a node to an existing cluster, run the `cockroach start` command, setting the `--join` flag to the addresses of 3-5 of the nodes already in the cluster:
+To add a node to an existing cluster, run the `cockroach start` command, setting the `--join` flag to the same addresses you used when [starting the cluster](#start-a-multi-node-cluster):

 <div class="filter-content" markdown="1" data-scope="secure">
 {% include copy-clipboard.html %}